Pylons/pyramid/docs/narr/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Pyramid's :term:`scaffold` system renders projects that include a
-*transaction management* system, also stolen from Zope.
+*transaction management* system, stolen from Zope.
 When you use this
 transaction management system, you cease being responsible for committing
 your data anymore.
 Instead, Pyramid takes care of committing: it commits at
 the end of a request or aborts if there's an exception.
 Why is that a good